Lets start with a quote:

 Lets summarize, Bees can survive on sugar but they live shorter, their gene expression will be damaged, and we rob them on their immune defense by taking all honey.
 The fact that bees does survive on sugar is more linked to the fact that bees are a really strong organism that survives despite human interactions – not because of.

 Our experiences to winter in with honey gives us really healthy and stron bees that produces supper good – less than 50 kg from a hive is rare.
-So from our point of view it is a no-brtainer to at leat partly winter in on honey because they produce enough so it last to the bees and us.
-The few occasions where we out of stupidity/poor harvest have given them only sugar it always backfire the year after with a poor hive development and a poor harvest.
-We started this method 6-7 years ago and we have had no winter losses and due to quick spring development of the hive we even get an early summer harvest.
+So from our point of view it is a no-brainer to winter in on honey because they produce enough so it cover both what the bees need and a share for us.
+The few occasions where we, due to poor management/poor harvest have given them only sugar it always backfire the year after with a poor spring development and a poor harvest.
+We started this method 6-7 years ago and we have had no winter losses since and due to quick spring development of the colonies we even get an early summer harvest.

 Lastly but not leastly – the quote in the beginning comes from Dadant who have sold bee equipment for 150 years – now that is a solid experience.